-Commonly, 95% of Deacons also share in the joys of the Vocation of Marriage.
-Sadly, there are rare times that the challenges and struggles of life or a relationship weaken or test the vocation of marriage.
-Such times create a period of uncertainty and strain on both the deacon's role as husband and as a representative of the Church.
+ommonly, 95% of Deacons also share in the joys of the Vocation of Marriage.
+Sadly there are rare times that the challenges and struggles of life or a relationship weaken or test the vocation of marriage.
+Such times are create a period of uncertainty and strain on both the deacon's role as husband and as a representative of the Church.

-- When a deacon or spouse begins to sense that their marriage is experiencing difficulty, or when tensions and problems become such that routine responsibilities to family, occupation, and ministry are affected, the following procedures are to be followed: - The deacon has the responsibility to notify the Director of Deacon Personnel to discuss the matter. - The spouse of the deacon, who recognizes that a serious problem exists, should exercise her right to bring the matter to the attention of the Director as well. - The pastor or supervisor where the deacon is assigned should notify the Director when they become aware of a marriage problem.
-In light of the above, the Director will initiate discussions with the individual deacon. - Following a meeting with the Director, a determination will be made whether the deacon should continue in active ministry.
-Counseling will be made available. - After approximately 60 days, further determination will be made regarding the situation. - If the situation cannot be resolved, the Director of Deacon Personnel will recommend to the Bishop a course of action that will allow the couple to focus exclusively on the resolution of this problem.
-This may result in a leave of absence, curtailment of major ministerial activities, or inactive status.
+- 1) When a deacon or spouse begins to sense that their marriage is experiencing difficulty, or when tensions and problems become such that routine responsibilities to family, occupation, and ministry are affected, the following procedures are to be followed: - a.
+The deacon has the responsibility to notify the Director or Assistant of the Diaconate to discuss the matter. - b.
+The spouse of the deacon, who recognizes that a serious problem exists, should exercise her right to bring the matter to the attention of the Director or Assistant Director as well. - c.
+The pastor or supervisor where the deacon is assigned should notify the Director or Assistant when they become aware of a marriage problem.
+In light of the above, the Director will initiate discussions with the individual deacon. - d.
+Following a meeting with the Director, a determination will be made whether the deacon should continue in active ministry.
+Counseling will be made available. - e.
+After approximately 60 days, further determination will be made regarding the situation. - f.
+If the situation cannot be resolved, the Director of the Diaconate will recommend to the Bishop a course of action that will allow the couple to focus exclusively on the resolution of this problem.
+This may result in a leave of absence, curtailment of major ministerial activities, or inactive status. - g.
 Should the situation deteriorate to the point of scandal or embarrassment or the responsibility on the part of the deacon for the marital difficulties is judged severely grave because of abuse, infidelity, criminality, pathology, etc. the Director will recommend appropriate action to the Ordinary.